Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Methodology Summary

-The SCI is a rate, carbon emissions per one unit of `R`.
-The equation used to calculate the Software Carbon Intensity (SCI) of a software system is:
+The Software Carbon Intensity (SCI) is a rate, carbon emissions per one unit of `R`.
+The equation used to calculate the SCI value of a software system is:

 `SCI = ((E * I) + M) per R`